 Day 2

-Using a slotted spoon or by simple remove the steam basket remove chestnuts from the syrup.
-Bring it to a boil, carefully add chestnuts, wait for boil, cooked for 1 minute and turn of the heat.
+Using a pair of thongs remove chestnuts from the syrup.
+Bring it to a boil, place back chestnut bundles, wait for a boil, cooked for 1 minute and turn of the heat.
+Let cool until the next day.

 Day 3